mehedih20/travel-buddy-server/README.md

-# Travel Buddy Server-side
+## Travel Buddy Server-side

-- A project related to travel management where users can register and request for tours.
+- A project that is made with such a vision that people can post unique travel plans and get enthusiastic buddies who would like to be part of it.
+One can request to several travel plans and with proper validation from the administration side, the request is verified.

 ### Client side